SciVisAgentBench: A Benchmark for Evaluating Scientific Data Analysis and Visualization Agents

-In summary, this paper makes the following contributions: \begin{myitemize} \item{We introduce an easy-to-use, extensible benchmark framework that enables systematic evaluation of SciVis agents operating over real-world scientific tools and data.} \item{We propose a multimodal outcome-based evaluation pipeline that combines LLM-based judging with rule-based and deterministic evaluators, and analyze its reliability for SciVis assessment.} \item{To provide a comprehensive coverage of SciVis tasks, we present a structured taxonomy of the SciVis domain, data, and tasks that guides benchmark design and coverage.} \item {We release the benchmark, including datasets, tasks, ground-truth artifacts, and evaluation rubrics spanning multiple domains and difficulty levels, and invite community contributions to support its continued evolution.} \end{myitemize}
+\hot{While real-world SciVis tasks often involve open-ended goals, long-horizon exploration, and multiple valid visualization outcomes, these settings remain difficult to evaluate reproducibly at a benchmark scale.
+Therefore, SciVisAgentBench focuses on structured tasks with explicit and verifiable outcomes.
+We view this benchmark as a foundational first step toward broader evaluation of open-ended, long-horizon scientific data analysis agents.} This paper makes the following contributions: \begin{myitemize} \item{We introduce an easy-to-use, extensible benchmark framework that enables systematic evaluation of SciVis agents operating over real-world scientific tools and data.} \item{We propose a multimodal outcome-based evaluation pipeline that combines LLM-based judging with rule-based and deterministic evaluators, and analyze its reliability for SciVis assessment.} \item{To provide a comprehensive coverage of SciVis tasks, we present a structured taxonomy of the SciVis domain, data, and tasks that guides benchmark design and coverage.} \item {We release the benchmark, including datasets, tasks, ground-truth artifacts, and evaluation rubrics spanning multiple domains and difficulty levels, and invite community contributions to support its continued evolution.} \end{myitemize}